fastrgv/AdaGate/README.md

 Two [pre-compiled] binary executables are delivered, one for gnu/linux and one for OS-X.  The Mac binary should run on most any standard Mac with a recent version of OS-X.  The linux binary, adagate_gnu, is intended to run in the presence of the directory "./libs/gnu", which contains some dynamically loaded libraries that can be, but need not be present on a target system:  SDL2, SFML, FLAC, ogg, vorbis, freetype, jpeg, openal.

+The distributed linux executable requires glibc v2.14 or newer.
+That means if your distribution is older than june 2011, it probably will not run, and you will need to recompile.

-Build scripts for GNAT2015 or newer are provided;  and due to a recent script change, a linux build machine need not have a C++ compiler installed.
-Only GNAT is required (GNAT has its own g++).
+Build scripts for GNAT-GPL 2015 or newer are provided;  and due to a recent script change, a linux build machine need not have a C++ compiler installed.
+Only GNAT-GPL from AdaLibre is required (GNAT has its own g++).

 -------------------------------------------------------
 **MacOSX** => ocmpss.sh or ocmps.sh